dkandalov/dkandalov.github.io/_posts/2023-12-26-tidy-kotlin.md

     val config: Config
 )
 </kotlin>
+And with only three parameters in the constructor, we might consider [putting them on one line](#put-parameters-on-one-line) (never mind the irony).

 Note that in IntelliJ there is a “Put parameters on separate lines” intention, which can be invoked via the `Alt+Enter` popup menu or assigned its own shortcut.